rodneyshupe/Cookbook/Recipes/Sides/PersianStyleRiceWithGoldenCrustChelow.rst

 Directions
 ----------

-1. Place rice in fine-mesh strainer and rinse under cold running water until water runs clear.
-Place rinsed rice and 1 tablespoon salt in medium bowl and cover with 4 cups hot tap water.
-Stir gently to dissolve salt; let stand for 15 minutes.
-Drain rice in fine-mesh strainer.
+1. Rinse rice in a fine-mesh strainer under cold running water until the water runs clear.
+Combine rinsed rice and 1 tablespoon salt in a medium bowl and cover with 4 cups hot tap water; stir gently to dissolve the salt, then let stand 15 minutes.
+Drain in the fine-mesh strainer.
-2. Meanwhile, bring 8 cups water to boil in Dutch oven over high heat.
-   Add rice and 2 tablespoons salt.
-Boil briskly, stirring frequently, until rice is mostly tender with slight bite in center and grains are floating toward top of pot, 3 to 5 minutes (begin timing from when rice is added to pot).
+2. Meanwhile, bring 8 cups water to a boil in a Dutch oven over high heat.
+Add the rice and 2 tablespoons salt and boil briskly, stirring often, until the rice is mostly tender with a slight bite in the center and the grains float toward the top, 3 to 5 minutes (start timing when the rice goes in).
-3. Drain rice in large fine-mesh strainer and rinse with cold water to stop cooking, about 30 seconds.
-Rinse and dry pot well to remove any residual starch.
-Brush bottom and 1 inch up sides of pot with 1 tablespoon oil.
+3. Drain the rice in a large fine-mesh strainer and rinse with cold water to stop the cooking, about 30 seconds.
+Rinse and dry the pot well to remove any residual starch, then brush the bottom and 1 inch up the sides with 1 tablespoon oil.
-4. Whisk remaining 1/4 cup oil, yogurt, 1 teaspoon cumin seeds, and 1/4
-   teaspoon salt together in medium bowl.
-Add 2 cups parcooked rice and stir until combined.
-Spread yogurt-rice mixture evenly over bottom of prepared pot, packing it down well.
+4. Whisk the remaining 1/4 cup oil, yogurt, 1 teaspoon cumin seeds, and 1/4 teaspoon salt together in a medium bowl.
+Add 2 cups parcooked rice and stir until combined, then spread the yogurt-rice mixture evenly over the bottom of the prepared pot, packing it down well.
-5. Stir remaining 1/2 teaspoon cumin seeds into remaining rice.
-Mound rice in center of pot on top of yogurt-rice base (it should look like small hill).
-Poke 8 equally spaced holes through rice mound but not into yogurt-rice base.
-Place 1 butter cube in each hole.
-Drizzle 1/3 cup water over rice mound.
+5. Stir the remaining 1/2 teaspoon cumin seeds into the remaining rice.
+Mound the rice in the center of the pot on top of the yogurt-rice base so it looks like a small hill.
+Poke 8 equally spaced holes through the mound but not into the base, drop 1 butter cube into each hole, then drizzle 1/3 cup water over the mound.
-6. Wrap pot lid with clean dish towel and cover pot tightly, making sure towel is secure on top of lid and away from heat.
-Cook over medium-high heat until rice on bottom is crackling and steam is coming from sides of pot, about 10 minutes, rotating pot halfway through for even cooking.
+6. Wrap the pot lid with a clean dish towel and cover tightly, keeping the towel secure on top and away from the heat.
+Cook over medium-high heat until the rice on the bottom is crackling and steam comes from the sides, about 10 minutes, rotating the pot halfway through for even cooking.
-7. Reduce heat to medium-low and continue to cook until rice is tender and fluffy and crust is golden brown around edges, 30 to 35 minutes longer.
-Remove covered pot from heat and place on damp dish towel set in rimmed baking sheet; let stand for 5 minutes.
+7. Reduce the heat to medium-low and cook until the rice is tender and fluffy and the crust is golden brown around the edges, 30 to 35 minutes longer.
+   Off the heat, set the covered pot on a damp dish towel in a rimmed baking sheet and let stand 5 minutes.
-8. Stir 2 tablespoons parsley into rice, making sure not to disturb crust on bottom of pot, and season with salt to taste.
-Gently spoon rice onto serving platter.
+8. Stir 2 tablespoons parsley into the rice, taking care not to disturb the crust on the bottom, and season with salt to taste.
+Gently spoon the rice onto a serving platter.
-9. Using thin metal spatula, loosen edges of crust from pot, then break crust into large pieces.
-Transfer pieces to serving platter, arranging evenly around rice.
-Sprinkle with remaining 2 tablespoons parsley and serve.
+9. Using a thin metal spatula, loosen the edges of the crust from the pot, then break it into large pieces.
+Transfer the pieces to the platter, arranging them evenly around the rice.
+Sprinkle with the remaining 2 tablespoons parsley and serve.